 He is the founder of The CFO Solution, and is a passionate advocate of The Australian Outward Bound Foundation (OBA).
 Mr Hains has given back to the community through his sponsorship and pro bono work for OBA, as well as assisting many of his friends, family and staff to attend OBA courses.
 He is currently a Director and Treasurer/Secretary of OBA.
 Mr Hains holds an MBA from RMIT University and obtained his Public Practice Certificate from Chartered Accountants Australia and New Zealand in 1998.

 Dr Alfredo Martinez-Coll – General Manager, Stakeholder Engagement

-Dr Martinez-Coll is a Graduate of the Australian Institute of Company Directors, a Registered Technology Transfer Professional and a member of the NSW AusMedTech (Medical Devices) Committee of AusBiotech.
+Dr Alfredo Martinez-Coll is a Graduate of the Australian Institute of Company Directors, a Registered Technology Transfer Professional and a member of the AusMedTech (Medical Devices) National Committee of AusBiotech.
 With a B.S. in Biomedical Engineering from Louisiana Tech University (USA), a PhD and post-doctoral training in biomedical sciences from University of Technology, Sydney, Alfredo brings more than 16 years research experience in the areas of artificial organs, cardiovascular and cerebrovascular physiology, membrane transport, and oxygen transport to tissue.

 Dr Sandhya Tewari – General Manager, International and Government